Guidance for on-farm burial of carcasses in an emergency animal disease outbreak

 Trench burial is the most suitable form of on-farm burial.
 Trench burial involves excavating a trench (or pit), into the ground, placing carcasses and other materials in the unlined pit and covering the materials (backfilling) with excavated earth.
 Typically, this takes place on the farm where animals are from.

-Standard trench sizes and designs are recommended.
-Depending on your property and the number of livestock to be buried, multiple trenches may be needed in safe, spaced-out locations.
+Depending on your property and the number of livestock to be buried, multiple trenches may be needed in safe, spaced-out locations (see below for specific details on the typical size, design and spacing of trenches).

 Pit location